-It is remarkable that the human science of "Economics" has not been able to find or recognize any fundamental difference between the actions of human beings (i.e., "labor") and the services of things.
+It is remarkable that the human science of "economics" has not been able to find or recognize any fundamental difference between the actions of human beings (i.e., "labor") and the services of things.
 Attempts by economists to recognize the "peculiarities" of labor have been noticeably barren.
-For instance, Alfred Marshall [1920, Chapter IV and V of Bk.
-VI] noted a number of peculiarities:
+For instance, Alfred Marshall (1920, book VI, chapters IV, V) noted a number of peculiarities:

-- 1. workers may not be bought and sold; only rented or hired, - 2. the seller must deliver the service himself, - 3. labor is perishable, - 4. labor-owners are often at a bargaining disadvantage, and - 5. specialized labor requires long preparation time.
+- 1 workers may not be bought and sold; only rented or hired, - 2 the seller must deliver the service himself, - 3 labor is perishable, - 4 labor-owners are often at a bargaining disadvantage, and - 5 specialized labor requires long preparation time.